-Simple, incremental design - simply designed software takes less time to write and fix than complex one.
+Simple, incremental design - simply designed software takes less time to write and fix than a complex one.
 You should never add extra functionality because only 10% of it will be actually used, thus wasting 90% of your time.

-Coding standard - all code should be consistent so other people can read it easier.
-This means, for example, adopting hungarian notation or camel case, deciding on tabs vs spaces, etc.
+Coding standard - all code should be consistent, so other people can read it easier.
+This means, for example, adopting Hungarian notation or camel case, deciding on tabs vs spaces, etc.

 BEST PRACTICES FOR CODE DEPLOYMENT

 Test-driven development - tests are the cornerstone of XP.
 Automated testing saves time and lowers the number of defects.
 To make sure developers really focus on tests, they first need to write an automated test (which will first fail) and then develop just enough code to pass the test.

 Ten-minute build - you should be able to build the whole system and run all the tests in 10 minutes.
 If the process takes longer, it's less likely the test will be run on a frequent basis, thus negating the benefits of testing.

 Continuous integration & deployment - to be able to pull off a 10-minute build, you need to automate testing and code deployment.
 Every time changes are added to the code base, they are immediately tested and deployed if they pass the test.

 XP doesn't work for every software development company.
 Each company has a different structure and developers a different type of software, so a one-size-fits-all approach XP advocates doesn't work everywhere.